-Conservative treatments can be tried.
+Pain management and/or conservative treatments can be tried (IUD or other suppressive hormones, for example).
 If the adenomyosis can be visually recognized, as with an adenomyoma, local excision or cauterization during laparoscopy can be effective.
 We have removed many localized areas of adenomyosis with good symptom relief.

 Unfortunately, most of the time the disease is scattered invisibly throughout the uterine muscle.
-Attempts to control the symptoms of deep adenomyosis with endometrial ablation have not been uniformly successful.
+Attempts to control the symptoms of deep adenomyosis with endometrial ablation (a different procedure from ablation of endometriosis) have not been uniformly successful.